Greenheart/greenheart.github.io/src/content/posts/detect-vite-plugin-restarts-to-avoid-rerunning-expensive-tasks.md

 import type { ConfigEnv } from 'vite'

 declare global {
-    /** Ensure the CMS is only built at most once for each execution of `vite` */ var HAS_CMS_BUILD_STARTED: boolean | undefined
+    var HAS_CMS_BUILD_STARTED: boolean | undefined
 }

 type BuildMode = 'prio' | boolean

 /**
- * Only (re)build the CMS when it makes sense.
-This is a simple way to save
- * resources during development, while building for the actual production build,
+ * Ensure the initial CMS build only happens once.
- * but not when serving.
+ *
+ * Since the `vite` command restarts the server multiple times both during
+ * development and production builds within the same parent process, we use this
+ * function to avoid duplicate builds in the same `vite` process.
+This also
+ * makes the initial build faster.
  */
 function getBuildMode(env: ConfigEnv): BuildMode {
-    // Avoid duplicate builds in the same execution of the `vite` command.
-    // We only need to rebuild the CMS when dependencies have changed,
-    // and a simple solution is to build the CMS the first time the Vite
-    // dev server or production build starts. if (globalThis.HAS_CMS_BUILD_STARTED) {
+    if (globalThis.HAS_CMS_BUILD_STARTED) {
         return false
     } else {
-        // We can use `globalThis` to reliably determine if there has been
+        // We can use `globalThis` to reliably determine if there has been a previous build.
-        // a previous build.
-This is possible since `globalThis` is shared
-        // in the Vite parent process that restarts the build, and because
+        // This is possible since `globalThis` is shared in the Vite parent process that restarts the build,
-        // both the Vite config loading and the SvelteKit dev/build process
-        // are run by the same parent process. globalThis.HAS_CMS_BUILD_STARTED = true
+        // and because both the Vite config loading and the SvelteKit dev/build process are run by the same parent process, globalThis.HAS_CMS_BUILD_STARTED = true
     }

     if (env.mode !== 'development') {
         if (env.command === 'build') {
-            // In production builds, we want to finish the CMS build before
-            // other parts of the app.
-This makes sure the CMS build finishes
-            // before other parts of the build. return 'prio'
+            // For production, make sure the CMS build finishes before other parts of the app build. return 'prio'
         } else {
-            // Don't build when serving in production.
-            // In these cases the CMS should already be built. return false
+            // Don't build when serving in production (e.g. preview).
+In these cases the CMS should already be built. return false
         }
     }